 Topeak Dual-Touch Bike Stand Review – Results of our Testing

 Topeak’s Dual-Touch Bike Stand is a sleek, minimalist design that keeps the focus on your bikes, not on a clunky rack.
 Surprisingly easy to assemble and install, the Dual-Touch is also versatile because it can hold everything from balance bikes to adult bikes, and flat or sloping top tubes.
+As one of the most unique bike storage racks we’ve tested, it’s easily our favorite for indoor bike storage!

 How it Works